-Across Africa by Verney L Cameron (1885) is a fascinating account of a journey from the East to the West Coast of Africa, relating the particulars of the route taken, the manners and customs of the indigenous peoples encountered, commenting on the slave trade and its consequences.
+Across Africa by Verney L Cameron (1885) 2 Volumes.
+It is a fascinating account of a journey from the East to the West Coast of Africa, relating the particulars of the route taken, the manners and customs of the indigenous peoples encountered, commenting on the slave trade and its consequences.
 Cameron discovered the fate of Livingstone, after being sent to investigate whether he might need further assistance after Stanley's succesful journey the previous year.
 He met Livingstone's servants with the body of their master and having arrived at Livingstone's old camp, decided to continue westward.
 He made a complete survey of Lake Tanganyika and from there travelled south to Catumbela in Angola, on the Atlantic coast, becoming the first European to cross Africa from east to west.
 This is a detailed work with much on the peoples he encountered, their customs, weapons, tools, medicine, trade, the forests, food, geography and physical features of the areas.
 Free eBook

 To The Gold Coast For Gold: A Personal Narrative by Verney Lovett Cameron and Sir Richard Burton (1883).
 In 1881 Cameron joined Sir Richard Burton on a mission to West Africa.
 The two explorers examined the interior of the Gold Coast, searching for evidence of its gold-producing potential.
 Cameron also plotted the course of the Ankobrah River and they sent plants native to the Gold Coast to Kew Gardens.
 Vol I Free eBook Vol II Free eBook

 In Savage Africa: Or The Adventures Of Frank Baldwin From The Gold Coast To Zanzibar by Verney L Cameron (1889) is an adventure story set in Africa in the nineteenth century.
 Free eBook